skybet/skybet.github.io/_posts/2017-03-28-bettracker-typescript.md

 ![My Bets Expanded](/images/mybets-typescript/mybets-expanded.png)

-Confused? don't worry, you're not alone.
+Confused?
+Don't worry, you're not alone.
 The important thing to note is that we needed to be able to model complex data structures and their relationships to each other.
 TypeScript seemed perfect for this.
 Like using babel, it promised to give us ES6 features ahead of time but also allowed us to add strict types to give us more control over our data structure.

 ## What is TypeScript
 If you're not familiar with [TypeScript](https://github.com/Microsoft/TypeScript/), it's an open source language created by Microsoft  which compiles down into vanilla JavaScript.
 JavaScript is itself TypeScript, TypeScript is just a superset of JavaScript which includes typings and a few other bits of syntactic sugar such as Enums and Interfaces - things that you'd be used to seeing in "grown up" OOP languages.